app-json/app.json/README.md

 # Heroku App Manifest

-A validator of Heroku app.json manifests.
+A validator of Heroku app.json manifests, designed to work in node.js and the browser.

 ## Installation